deeporiginbio/.github/README.md

-# Public profile of Formic Labs within GitHub
+# Public profile of Deep Origin within GitHub
-This repository defines Formic Labs' public profile in GitHub.
-This profile is visible at https://github.com/formiclabs.
+This repository defines Deep Origin's public profile in GitHub.
+This profile is visible at https://github.com/deeporiginbio.